Action Man: Vehicles

-Among the larger accessories produced for Action Man were versions (not to true 1/6 scale) of current British Army equipment: the Scorpion tank which is the exception in being very true to scale, Spartan armoured personnel carrier, Ferret armoured car, the 105 mm Light Gun, Airportable Land Rover and trailer.
+Among the larger accessories produced for Action Man were versions, not to true 1/6 scale, of current British Army equipment: the Scorpion tank which is the exception in being very true to scale, Spartan armoured personnel carrier, Ferret armoured car, the 105 mm Light Gun, Airportable Land Rover and trailer.
 A German Sd.
 Kfz.
-222 armoured car was made (albeit with a larger gun than in reality).
-There were also a Fire Tender, DUKW, a VTOL "Pursuit" aircraft, Army Helicopter "Capture Helicopter", backpack Helicopter, Motorcycle with Sidecar, another true to scale offering; "Power-Hog", Police motorcycle, Submarine, Multi-terrain vehicle, Jeep, and a Trailer.
+222 armoured car was made, albeit with a larger gun than in reality.

+There was a Fire Tender, DUKW, a VTOL "Pursuit" aircraft, Army Helicopter "Capture Helicopter", backpack Helicopter, "Skyhawk" hang glider, Motorcycle with Sidecar, another true to scale offering; "Power-Hog", Police motorcycle, Submarine, Multi-terrain vehicle, Jeep, and a Trailer.
 Other large sets included a Training tower with zip line and the Mobile operations HQ.
-There was also a replica rigid inflatable boat with a battery-powered outboard engine.
-A Space capsule was produced in 1970, though Great Britain had no manned spaceflight programme.
+There was a replica rigid inflatable boat with a battery-powered outboard engine.
+A Space capsule was produced in 1970, though Great Britain had no crewed spaceflight programme.

 Film

-In 2012, film studio Emmett/Furla/Oasis Films signed a deal to work on a cinematic feature-length live-action film adaptation of Action Man with Hasbro Studios and its subsidiary company Allspark Pictures, along with other Hasbro properties such as the board games Monopoly (with Lionsgate) and Hungry Hungry Hippos.
+In 2012, film studio Emmett/Furla/Oasis Films signed a deal to work on a cinematic feature-length live-action film adaptation of Action Man with Hasbro Studios and its subsidiary company Allspark Pictures, along with other Hasbro properties such as the board games Monopoly, with Lionsgate, and Hungry Hungry Hippos.
 The expectation was that work on the first film, "Monopoly", would start in 2013.
 In 2018, Paramount Players said James Bobin will direct the film from Simon Farnaby's script.